hakoerber/git-repo-manager/CONTRIBUTING.md

 prevent regressions in the future.
 When fixing bugs, it makes sense to add tests that expose the wrong behaviour beforehand.

+To also ensure proper formatting and that the linter is happy, use `just check`.
+If that succeeds, your code is most likely fine to push!

 ## Documentation

 The documentation lives in `docs` and uses